2win9s/Fastlane/Development steps/README.md

 This is inspired by LSTM (the gating) and the Selective State Space Models of the MAMBA architecture (only modify state depending on input).

-This is necessary as to combat the vanishing gradient problem
+This is necessary as to combat the vanishing gradient problem To keep this recurrence under control a function such as $a(tanh(x/a)$ can be used to bound it at every timestep.